-Statistics from NYU Langone’s Fertility Center relate to IVF cycles using fresh and frozen embryos.
-The statistics we report to SART include:
+Statistics from the Fertility Center relate to in vitro fertilization (IVF) cycles using fresh and frozen embryos.
+The statistics reported to SART include the following:

-Understanding the Statistics
+Understanding Assisted Reproductive Technology Statistics

-A program's success rate varies depending on the methodology used for reporting outcomes.
-Because statistics are collected at different stages of an ART cycle, and cycles may fail at various points for different reasons, successes reported at one stage may not be the same at the next.
-Only a percentage of ART cycles initiated result in pregnancy, and even fewer in a live birth.
+A program's pregnancy success rates vary depending on the methodology used for reporting outcomes and the specific technologies used within the clinic.
+Because statistics are collected at different stages of an ART cycle, and a cycle may divert from traditional IVF or, alternatively, fail at various points along the way, successes reported at one stage may not reflect success at another stage.